 - Tertiary Preparation Pathway (TPP) —a special entry program if you require additional qualifications, or would like to experience university life before committing to a degree program.

-Academic and study support
+Academic and study assistance

 - Multicultural Affairs Tutorial Assistance Program — additional academic and study support available to Australian South Sea Islander students.

-- Other academic and study support services.
+- Other academic and study services.